NasaGeek/noise-generator/README.md

   entity_id: media_player.living_room
 data:
   media:
-    media_content_id: media-source://noise_generator/<profile_slug>
+    media_content_id: media-source://noise_generator/<profile_name>
-    media_content_type: audio/wav
 ```
-Obtain the slug by browsing to the profile in the Media Browser or checking the integration’s logs.
+Obtain the name by browsing to the profile in the Media Browser or checking the integration’s logs.

 ### Custom Noise Parameters
 | Parameter | Range | Effect |